MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 ])
 ```

-This function also has an overload that serves as a wrapper for grouped terms as shown below.
+This function also has an overload that serves as a wrapper for grouped terms as shown in the following example.
 The overload can be used by specifying a list of `Term` objects along with the grouped term type.

 ```py